openxla/stablehlo/docs/spec_draft.md

     format](https://ieeexplore.ieee.org/document/8766229).
     * Bfloat16 `bf16` floating-point complying with [Brain Floating-Point Format](https://cloud.google.com/blog/products/ai-machine-learning/bfloat16-the-secret-to-high-performance-on-cloud-tpus).
     Provides the same number of exponent bits as `f32`, so that it matches its dynamic range, but with greatly reduced precision.
+This also ensures identical behavior for underflows, overflows, and NaNs.
+However, `bf16` handles denormals differently from `f32`: it flushes them to zero.
   * **Complex types** represents a pair of floating-point types.
 Supported ones are `c64` (represents paired `f32`) and `c128` (represents paired `f64`).

 StableHLO supports a shaped tensor to model the type of a n-dimensional